100+ Five Star Reviews

 We know the primary way to reduce our patient’s anxiety is to make them feel comfortable and confident about their wisdom teeth removal surgery.
 For this reason, we want to be sure that all of your questions have been thoroughly answered before we schedule your wisdom teeth extraction appointment.
 Dr. Ivey will take the time to answer all your questions during your consultation so that you can make an informed decision.
 Once you arrive on the day of surgery, our friendly team will make sure you are entirely at ease and relaxed before we proceed.

-Wisdom teeth removal typically takes about an hour, but plan on being in our office for 90 minutes from start to finish.
+What to expect – wisdom teeth removal typically takes about an hour, but plan on being in our office for 90 minutes from start to finish.
 Dr. Ivey uses only the latest technology so that his patients have a quick recovery and minimal post-surgery discomfort.

 Issues With Impacted Wisdom Teeth